Authentic Cadiz-style Cuttlefish and Potato Stew with Turmeric Recipe

 - Salt to taste

 - Cover the base of a casserole with plenty of oil and place over medium heat.
-Add the onion in a mirepoix and the cloves of garlic.
-Cook it for about 5 minutes or until they take colour.
+Add the onion cut in mirepoix and garlic cloves, and cook it for about 5 minutes or until they take colour.